What is a Prenuptial Agreement?

 While prenuptial agreements have been legally binding in many European countries for a long time, until recently this was not the case in the UK.
 However, in 2010 the Court ruled to uphold a prenuptial agreement in the landmark case of Granatino v Radmacher.
 As a result of this ruling, prenuptial contracts have now become legally binding unless they are deemed to be unfair.

 This legal weight means that a prenuptial agreement should not be entered into lightly.
 Both parties must agree voluntarily to the terms, with a solicitor providing legal advice and vouching for their client’s understanding of the implications of the agreement.
 The agreement itself should be drafted by a third impartial solicitor to ensure fairness.
+If you require assistance, get in touch with one of our specialist prenuptial agreement solicitors.

 While most people may have heard of a prenuptial agreement, fewer are aware that it is possible to draw up a postnuptial agreement once you are already married.

-Postnuptial agreements are largely the same as prenuptial agreements: they cover the same topics and require the same voluntary agreement from both parties, backed up by a Solicitor’s advice, to ensure validity.
+Postnuptial agreements are largely the same as prenuptial agreements: they cover the same topics and require the same voluntary agreement from both parties, backed up by a solicitor’s advice, to ensure validity.
 One important distinction to note, however, is that postnuptial agreements are not currently legally binding, although they will still be taken seriously by the Court.

-It is easy to dismiss prenuptial agreements as cynical, but in reality, they are a sensible admission that the future cannot be predicted.
+It is easy to dismiss postnuptial or prenuptial agreements as cynical, but in reality, they are a sensible admission that the future cannot be predicted.
 They are also serious legal agreements, and as such should not be entered into lightly.